 Statewide, 37 percent of California's major locally and state-maintained roads are in poor condition while 42 percent are in mediocre or fair condition.
-5 The remaining 21 percent are in good condition.
-6 Fifty percent of California's major urban locally and state-maintained roads are in poor condition, while 37 percent are in mediocre or fair condition.
-7 The remaining 12 percent are in good condition.
-8
+The remaining 21 percent are in good condition.
+Fifty percent of California's major urban locally and state-maintained roads are in in poor condition, while 37 percent are in mediocre or fair condition.
+The remaining 12 percent are in good condition.

 Twenty-two percent of California's rural locally and state-maintained roads are in in poor condition, while 48 percent are in mediocre or fair condition.
 The remaining 30 percent are in good condition.
-The remaining 30 percent are in good condition.